 Defining Bit Flags

-Each status is assigned a unique power of 2 using bit shifting (1 << iota).
+So for our example, each status was assigned a unique power of 2 using bit shifting (1 << iota).
+This ensured each flag only affected a single bit:

 • StatusActive has the binary value 0001 (1 << 0 == 1 in decimal).